 Augmenting Coast Guard Capabilities through enhanced Cooperation & Technology Adoption

-With newer threats to maritime infrastructure and security emerging (including the attack on underwater cables, drone attacks) Coast Guards must be aware of the latest technologies being used to counter these threats.
-With the key challenges of tight budgets, limited human resource, training difficulties, and interagency competition and lack of collaboration- it is more important now than it has ever been that Coast Guards have a forum where the biggest challenges are tackled head on.
+With newer threats to maritime infrastructure and security emerging (including attacks on underwater cables, the use of drones for nefarious activities).
+It is important be aware of the latest technologies being used to counter these threats.
+With the key challenges of tight budgets, limited human resource, training difficulties, and interagency competition and lack of collaboration, it is more important now than it has ever been for these organisations have a forum where the biggest challenges are tackled head on.

-Coast Guard Capability 2025 brings together coast guards from across all continents of the globe in collaborative forum, designed to aid in addressing each nation's coastal needs.
-At this, coast guard collaboration is at the center- both interagency and international collaboration.
+Coast Guard Capability 2025 brings together stakeholders from across the maritime security ecosystem from across all continents of the globe in a collaborative forum, designed to aid in addressing each nation's specific coastal needs and help foster interagency and international collaboration.

 Why Should You Attend Coast Guard Capability 2025